meritlabs/merit-miner/README.md

 # merit-miner

+This is a multi-threaded CPU miner for Merit.
+It can be used for pool mining or solo mining with local Merit daemon.
-This is a multi-threaded CPU miner for Litecoin and Bitcoin, fork of Jeff Garzik's reference cpuminer.
+The softtware is based on original miner for Litecoin and Bitcoin, fork of Jeff Garzik's reference cpuminer.

 License: GPLv2.
-See COPYING for details.
+See [COPYING](COPYING) for details.

 ### Dependencies
 ```